 Rely on our SSDI experience

 For more than 20 years, Ken Kieklak of the Law Practice of Ken Kieklak has fought for hard working north Arkansans who have had to stop work due to a serious impairment.
 Ken understands the difficulties that can come with stopping work.
 He is happy to listen first to your concerns and goals.
-After listening he is happy to clearly and concisely explain potential course of action available to you and how the Kieklak Law Firm may be able to help.
+After listening he is happy to clearly and concisely explain potential course of action available to you and how our Benton County SSDI lawyers may be able to help.
 To schedule a free and confidential initial consultation, call us at (479) 316-0438 or contact us online today.

 Disability benefits are available to many Arkansans who have serious injuries or medical conditions that make it hard for them to work.
 However, “disability” can mean a few different things, and it can be confusing to figure out how to get on disability and get the...

 If you are applying for Social Security Disability benefits, the Social Security Administration (SSA) will require evidence regarding your medical condition to determine if you are eligible for benefits.
 The SSA will have a list of requested documents, but it is the...

 Getting hit by an 18-wheeler is an experience no one should go through.
 Unfortunately, many people go through this horrifying experience.
 Understanding what to do after a severe truck accident in Arkansas can be challenging.
 This is especially true if you have never...